 WHAT TO EXPECT ON TOUR A EL NIDO

-El Nido Tour A begins at the meeting point on the beach in El Nido Bay to sign in to the registrar and meet the other travelers joining in on the adventure!
-The tour starts at around 9am and returns again between 4pm – 5pm.
+El Nido Tour A begins at the meeting point on the beach in El Nido Bay to sign in to the registrar and meet the other travelers joining in on the adventure.
+The tour starts at around 9 am and returns between 4 pm – 5 pm.

-Do note that there is an additional environmental fee of 200 pesos which is valid for 10 days, so hang on to the ticket if you are planning on doing other El Nido boat tours.
-You will also have to pay 200 pesos fee to enter the big and small lagoon.
+Do note that an additional environmental fee of 200 pesos is valid for 10 days, so hang on to the ticket if you plan on doing other El Nido boat tours.
+You will also have to pay a 200 pesos fee to enter the big and small lagoon.

-Before jumping on the boat, there are many beach vendors selling waterproof phone cases, dry bags, reef booties and all other sorts of products that you may be interested in purchasing.
+Before jumping on the boat, there are many beach vendors selling waterproof phone cases, dry bags, reef booties, and other products that you may be interested in purchasing.
 Prices vary so put your bartering skills to the test.

 SEVEN COMMANDOS BEACH

-The first stop on Tour A El Nido is Seven Commandos Beach and what a place to begin.
-As our boat was pulling into the cove, I couldn’t believe the epic landscape in front of my eyes!
+The first stop on the tour is Seven Commandos Beach and what a place to begin.
+As our boat was pulling into the cove, I couldn’t believe the epic landscape in front of my eyes.

 We spent around 45 minutes on 7 Commando Beach, soaking up the sun and taking several dips in the ocean to cool off.

 You can also purchase a fresh coconut from one of the beach hut vendors for as little as 50 pesos.
 Hold off on the plastic straws and help to reduce the use of single-use plastic.

 There are some fun-fuelled activities to be had on Seven Commandos Beach such as playing a game of beach volleyball with your mates or flying out over the water’s edge on the tree swing.